fredrkl/app-configuration-demo/README.md

 The _Azure APP Configuration_ does also have the entry: `Logging:Providers:0:Name` with a value from a keyvault in effect changing the _name_.
 This showcases adding keys to spesific configuration parts.

+## Lessons learned

+- If you use configuration to get a complex object and try to write it out, then you will get nothing, e.g., `ConnectionStrings:DefaultConnection`.
+You will need to get a simple value, e.g., `ConnectionStrings:DefaultConnection:ConnectionString`.

 ## Links

 - [Azure App Configuration](https://docs.microsoft.com/en-us/azure/azure-app-configuration/)